-Lamb of God, who takes away the sin of the world, have mercy on us.
-Lamb of God, who takes away the sin of the world, have mercy on us.
-Lamb of God, who takes away the sin of the world, grant us your peace.
+Jesus, Lamb of God, have mercy on us.
+Jesus, bearer of our sins, have mercy on us.
+Jesus, redeemer of the world, grant us peace.

 The gifts of God, for the people of God.
 Come, let us take this holy sacrament of the Body and Blood of Christ, in remembrance that he died for us, and feed on him in our hearts by faith with thanksgiving.

 The clergy and people receive the sacrament.

 All who wish to come to receive communion are welcome.